Walter Sharpe

-Walter L. Sharpe III (born July 18, 1986) is an American professional basketball player who plays for Yulon Luxgen Dinos of the Super Basketball League (SBL).
+Walter L. Sharpe III (born July 18, 1986) is an American professional basketball player for Yulon of the Super Basketball League (SBL).

 Early career

 Sharpe attended Parker High School in Birmingham, Alabama.

 Considered a four-star recruit by Rivals.com, Sharpe was listed as the No. 9 power forward and the No. 44 player in the nation in 2004.

 He later signed with Mississippi State University.
 Sharpe's career at Mississippi State was suspended frequently during his freshman season, declared academically ineligible during his sophomore season and eventually left the team.

 He transferred to the University of Alabama at Birmingham, where he averaged 14.2 points per game in 12 games before being declared academically ineligible for the spring semester of the 2007–08 season.

 Professional career

-He was selected as the 32nd overall pick by the Seattle SuperSonics in the 2008 NBA Draft.
+He was selected as the 32nd overall pick by the Seattle SuperSonics in the 2008 NBA draft.
 Shortly after being drafted, the Sonics traded his rights to the Detroit Pistons.
 Shortly after being drafted, Sharpe was diagnosed with narcolepsy, a sleeping disorder that causes excessive sleepiness.

-On July 13, 2009, he was traded along with Arron Afflalo to the Denver Nuggets for a second round pick in the 2011 NBA Draft.
+On July 13, 2009, he was traded along with Arron Afflalo to the Denver Nuggets for a second-round pick in the 2011 NBA draft.

 On July 31, 2009, he was traded along with Sonny Weems and cash considerations to the Milwaukee Bucks for Malik Allen.
 On October 26, 2009, he was waived by the Bucks.